rancher-sandbox/hypper/docs/user/howto/lintchart.md

 ## How to lint a hypper chart

-We just created or modified our chart or add annotations to take advantage of Hypper features but...how do we know those annotations are correct?
+We just created or modified our chart or added annotations to take advantage of Hypper features but...how do we know those annotations are correct?

-Its very simple, just run `hypper lint` against your chart, and it will verify that the chart is well-formed.
+It's very simple, just run `hypper lint` against your chart, and it will verify that the chart is well-formed.

 `hypper lint` runs both Helm checks and Hypper checks against the chart.